chorman0773/PokemonSMS/Changelog/Moves.md

 Effect:

-Fails if the item cannot be lost, or is and "Equipment" type item.
+Fails if the item cannot be lost, or is an "Equipment" type item.

-If the user has the Poison Touch ability, and the target would not be affected by another non-volatile status condition as a result of this move, then the target is poisoned as a second effect.
+If the user has the Poison Touch ability, and the target would not be affected by another non-volatile status condition as a result of this move, then the target is poisoned as a secondary effect.

 Default:
 Power: 50